uwmadisoncals/cals-main-plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.4.2 - April 4 2016 =
+* Improved error handling and reporting.
+* Don't add widget class for TwentySixteen theme.

+= 2.4.1 - April 2 2016 =
+* Fixed: Copying content from standard editor to Page Builder
+* Fixed: Plugin conflict with Jetpack Widget Visibility and other plugins.

 = 2.4 - April 1 2016 =
 * Created new Live Editor.